Understanding the Pirola Variant: France’s Dominant Covid-19 Strain

 2023-11-17 19:56:00

 the essentials The BA.2.86 variant, also known as “Pirola”, seems to be gaining ground in France: it represents at least 13% of cases that have been recorded in the country according to the health authorities.
-This could soon become the dominant variant in France.
+This might soon become the dominant variant in France.

-It has been two and a half months since the BA.2.86 variant – better known as “Pirola” – has been installed in France but in recent weeks, this new strain of Covid-19 could suddenly be gaining ground.
+It has been two and a half months since the BA.2.86 variant – better known as “Pirola” – has been installed in France but in recent weeks, this new strain of Covid-19 might suddenly be gaining ground.
 In a bulletin updated on November 13, Public Health thus states that the variant was present in 13% of cases which were sequenced during the week of October 23.
 During the previous week, only 9% of the cases recorded were related to BA.2.86.
 The phenomenon intrigues scientists all the more as it is observed “almost everywhere in the world”, explains Santé Publique France.

 The variant #Omicron BA.2.86 (known as “Pirola”) ended up making significant progress in France: 13% of cases sequenced on October 23, undoubtedly much more today.